Skip to main content

 Financial CalculationsRepeatableReadConsistent reads

-Banking/CriticalSerializableMaximum safety
+Banking/CriticalSerializableMaximum safety (when enforced)

 Use Savepoints for Multi-Stage Operations